danielrm84/Unsupervised-Clustering/README.md

 By the end of the course, the student is able to

 - import and prepare data in R for clustering analysis
-- use the K-means model and interpret is results
+- use the K-means model and interpret its results
 - apply a DFA to the data and interpret the results
 - plot and visualize data